 Chemical Engineering

-PO1 : At the end of the Program, a student shall be able to apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems
+PO1 Engineering Knowledge: Apply knowledge of mathematics, natural science, computing, engineering fundamentals and an engineering specialization to develop the solution of complex engineering problems.

 CA 1.1: Demonstrate competence in mathematical modelling